My favorite Spinach and Kale Smoothie

 There are many varieties of edible green leaves.
 Each has a distinct taste and can be eaten raw or lightly steamed.
 So, besides providing a lot of nutrients, they can also help with losing weight.

 Veggies smoothies are a great way to get nutrients in your body.
-Nutrient by definition is a substance that provides nourishment essential for growth and the maintenance of life.
-To maintain proper nutrition, an adequate nourishment plan may be necessary.
+A nutrient by definition is a substance that provides nourishment essential for growth and the maintenance of life.
+To maintain proper nutrition an adequate nourishment plan may be necessary.
+I would suggest incorporating as many green leafy smoothies as you can.

 Your nutrient requirements and needs are influenced by specific elements.
 These elements or factors are age, activity, and growth.